As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

-Located in the Sai Kung District in New Territories, the difficult 7km hiking trail takes you through the Clear Water Bay Peninsula mountain ridges.
-And at the summit, you can see one of the best 360-degree panoramic views of Hong Kong, including parts of Kowloon, New Territories and Hong Kong Island.
+Located in the Sai Kung District in New Territories, the rugged 7km hiking trail takes you through the Clear Water Bay Peninsula mountain ridges.
+And at the summit, you can see one of the best 360-degree panoramic views of Hong Kong, including parts of Kowloon, the New Territories and Hong Kong Island.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.